The legendary ‘Pad Man’ created hundreds of women entrepreneurs with a combined turnover of Rs 250 crore

-Unlike other entrepreneurs, A Muruganantham likes to measure his success not by his company’s turnover or profit, but by the number of livelihoods he’s created since he started his business.
+Unlike other entrepreneurs, Arunachalam Muruganantham likes to measure his success not by his company’s turnover or profit, but by the number of livelihoods he’s created since he started his business.

-The now famous inventor of the low-cost sanitary napkin manufacturing machine is happy his business model has created hundreds of rural women entrepreneurs whose combined annual turnover is estimated at Rs.250 crore.
+The now famous inventor of the low-cost sanitary napkin manufacturing machine, whose story - in a fictionalized version - has been made into a film, Pad Man, is happy his business model has created hundreds of rural women entrepreneurs whose combined annual turnover is estimated at Rs.250 crore.

 Muruganantham with the machine at the Employment Training Centre of an NGO in Coimbatore, where persons with autism and cerebral palsy along with their parents produce sanitary napkins (Photos: H K Rajashekar)